I am an expert at ignorance.

 Just imagine what will happen when all the women of this earth decide to cross their legs, saying no creation.

-Of course bad things will ensue: death, extinction.
+Of course bad things will ensue: death, perdition, extinction.

 Any wonder then why African traditional lore salutes women with such maxims as “mother is gold” and “mother is supreme”.

-My late great friend, the South African poet Dennis Brutus, during a visit to Nigeria many moons ago, was walking with me in the University Calabar campus and we were suddenly accosted by a melee of beautiful girls such that the lionized poet instantly penned the following words in his arresting calligraphy that he left in my care:
+My late great friend, the South African poet Dennis Brutus, during a visit to Nigeria back in time, was walking with me in the University of Calabar campus and we were suddenly accosted by a melee of beautiful girls such that the lionized poet instantly penned the following words in his arresting calligraphy that he left in my care: